saolsen/steveskeys/README.md

 ## Requirments

-This is a diskstore modeled after the requirments of the precog challenge problem.
+This is a key value store modeled after the requirments of the precog challenge problem.
 The problem is to create a disk backed key value store that implements some scala traits.
 This disk backed key value store is instead written in clojure and implements a similar interface